-Keeping Children Safe in Education (2020) places the following statutory duties on all schools:
+Keeping Children Safe in Education (2021) places the following statutory duties on all schools:

-• Academy should be aware of and follow the procedures issued by Children's Safeguarding Partnerships.

-- Staff should be vigilant to signs of abuse and to whom they should report any concerns on to. - Academy should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations against persons in a position of trust. - Every academy should have Designated Safeguarding Lead who is a member of the senior management team and responsible for co-coordinating safeguarding/child protection work within the academy and liaising with other agencies as appropriate. - Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi-agency training approved by Sandwell Children's Safeguarding Partnership at least every two years. - All other staff in academy should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow annually. - That all schools, academies and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare. - KCSIE 2020 confirms the definition of safeguarding children includes both mental and physical health and we now must all ensure we pay particular attention to the mental health of young people.
+- School should be aware of and follow the procedures issued by Children's Safeguarding Partnerships. - Staff should be vigilant to signs of abuse and to whom they should report any concerns on to. - School should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations against persons in a position of trust. - Every school should have Designated Safeguarding Lead who is a member of the senior management team and responsible for co-coordinating safeguarding/child protection work within the school and liaising with other agencies as appropriate. - Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi-agency training approved by Sandwell Children's Safeguarding Partnership at least every two years. - All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow annually. - That all schools, academies, and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare. - The former version of KCSiE, 2020, confirms the definition of safeguarding children includes both mental and physical health and we now must all ensure we pay particular attention to the mental health of young people.